Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-05-29-assets-geo-map.md

 To add the map, create a new component of type `acs-commons/components/dam/asset-location-map` in the metadata schema editor.

+> IMPORTANT: Once making manual changes like this to a Metadata Schema you can no longer reliably edit the schema using the GUI.

 ### Example

 {% highlight xml %}